sophiagemanuel/Tokyo-Airbnb/README.md

  ## Visualizations and Interactivity

-We created a Flask App to serve as a welcome page and display our visualizations. <br>
+**We created a Flask App to serve as a welcome page and display our visualizations.** <br>
 ![flaskApp-full](Resources/flask_welcome_page.png) <br>
 A bar chart, created with Matplotlib, displays the number of Airbnb listings by neighborhood in Tokyo, Japan.
 ![Number of Listings by Neighborhood in Tokyo, Japan](Resources/barchart_of_neighborhoodlistings_in_tokyo.png) <br>

+ - This figure was created using the filtered dataframe, containing the op 15 Airbnbs in the Tokyo region.
+The x-axis shows the neighborhood and the y-axis shows the numvber of listings.
+From the visualization of the bar chart, it can be determined that Shinjuku Ku has the most lisings.
+We can also see that the top 5 neighborhoods had more than 500 listings each, and the neighborhoods that come afterthat tend to have less than 250.<br>

-Seaborn was used to design the following visualizations:
+**Seaborn was used to design the following visualizations:** <br>

 - A histogram was developed to illustrate the overall distribution of Airbnb prices in Tokyo, Japan. <br>
 ![Distribution of Airbnb Prices in Tokyo, Japan](Resources/histogram_of_prices_in_tokyo.png) <br>

+ - The Histogram was created with all of the listings within the dataframe.
+The x-axis represents the average price in Japanese Yen, and the y-axis represents the listings.
+From this histogram we can determine that most Airbnbs will cost an average of 20,000 Yen (around $126.62 USD) or less per night.
+The higher the price goes, the less listings there will be.

 - A box and whisker plot was created to visualize the price distributions of the top 15 neighborhoods with the most listings. <br>
 ![Price Distribution for Top 15 Neighborhoods in Tokyo, Japan](Resources/price_distribution.png)<br>